When you buy through our links, we may earn a commission. Learn more.

 What To Do If There’s A Lot Of Oil In The Propane Lines

-After removing the RV propane regulator you will have to start working your way down the propane line to see how far the oil buildup has gotten.
+After removing the RV propane regulator, work your way down the propane line to see how far the oil buildup has gotten.

 Note this only needs to be done if there is a lot of oil build up.
-This chore can be quite a bit of work and if you aren’t comfortable working with propane lines I recommend getting a professional to do it instead.
+This chore can be quite a bit of work.
+If you aren’t comfortable working with propane lines, I recommend getting a professional to do it instead.

 single stage rv propane regulator with oil in it from a dirty propane tank